 Step 4: Turn on your original PlayStation 4 and connect the two consoles

-With your new PlayStation 4 Pro installing the new software and rebooting, turn on your original machine and make sure it’s also signed into the same PlayStation Network account.
+After your new PlayStation 4 Pro has installed the new software and has rebooted, turn on your original machine and make sure it’s also signed into the same PlayStation Network account.

 Next, take an Ethernet cable — it can be practically any length — and connect each end to the PlayStation 4 and the PlayStation 4 Pro, respectively.
 Sony advocates backing up the original PlayStation 4 to a hard drive or connecting both consoles to a router with two separate Ethernet cables, but we found the one-cable process to be much easier and surprisingly quick.